GeorgeKandelaki/Spotify-Track-Downloader/README.md

 - Improved Error Handling.
 - Added features to specify offset.
 - Also added options for users to specify their own client secret and id.
+- Added feature for saving the credentials of the user (client_id, client_secret)
+- Improved Code a lot: Cleaner, Better Readability, "DRIER", improved Reusability, also a lot of abstractions and optimizations were made in the Code.